aptos-foundation/AIPs/TEMPLATE.md

 requires (*optional): <AIP number(s)>
 ---

-# AIP-(AIP number or TBD) - (AIP title)
+# AIP-X - (AIP title)

 (Please give a temporary file name to your AIP when first drafting it, AIP manager will assign a number to it after reviewing)

 ## Summary

 Include a brief description summarizing the intended change.
 This should be no more than a couple of sentences.
+Discuss the business impact and business value this change would impact.

 ## Motivation

 Describe the impetus for this change.
 What does it accomplish?
 What might occur if we do not accept this proposal?

+## Impact

+Which audiences are impacted by this change?
+What type of action does the audience need to take?

 ## Rationale